ton-defi-org/tonstarter-webclient/README.md

 # TON Starter Template - Web Client

-> Starter template for a new TON project - React frontend in TypeScript to communicate with an on-chain contract
+> Starter template for a new TON project - React frontend in TypeScript to access an on-chain contract

 ## Overview